jltsiren/GFA-spec/GFA1.md

 The purpose of the GFA format is to capture sequence graphs as the product of an assembly, a representation of variation in genomes, splice graphs in genes, or even overlap between reads from long-read sequencing technology.

 The GFA format is a tab-delimited text format for describing a set of sequences and their overlap.
 The text is encoded in UTF-8 but is not allowed to use a codepoint value higher than 127.
 The first field of the line identifies the type of the line.
 Header lines start with `H`.
 Segment lines start with `S`.
 Link lines start with `L`.
 Jump lines (since v1.2) start with `J`.
 A containment line starts with `C`.
 A path line starts with `P`.
 Walk lines (since v1.1) start with `W`.
+Metadata lines (since v1.3) start with `M`.

 ## Terminology